LucasBehrendt/tech-blog/README.md

 - When implementing the authentication system, a security flaw was detected where signed in users could access other users profiles and edit / delete them.

-  - **Solution:** A mixin called 'UserPassesTestMixin' was added to the profile and DeleteUser views.
+  - **Solution:** A mixin called 'UserPassesTestMixin' was added to the Profile and DeleteUser views.
 A test_func could then check to make sure that the request was made by the signed in user.
 This was then kept in mind when developing the remaining features of the site.

 - If a user would upload an unsupported file format for their post image, an error would occur and crash the application.